For Cadence 0.42 go to Legacy Docs

 _10List<ScoreStruct> GlobalScores = Convert.FromCadence<List<ScoreStruct>>(tasks["GetHighScores"].Result.Value);_10GlobalScores = GlobalScores.OrderByDescending(score => score.Score).Take(10).ToList();

-Here we get the result of the GetHighScores task and convert it into a List<ScoreStruct>
+Here we get the result of the GetHighScores task and convert it into a List<ScoreStruct>.
+Then we reorder the list and keep only the highest ten values.

-Next, we parse the detailed statistics for the current player, using Convert.FromCadence
+Next, we parse the detailed statistics for the current player, using Convert.FromCadence to convert from the Cadence values into the C# types we want.

 Finally, we call the onSuccess callback, passing in all of our parsed results.